efarraro/krumit/_items/AncientTome.md

 ---

 EN_name: "Ancient Tome"
-EN_description: "Draft a copy of an ability you acquired during this dungeon"
+EN_description: "<u>Draft</u> a copy of an ability you acquired during this dungeon"
 EN_flavor: "Greybeard hoped that this tome would contain some clue as to how to stop his beard from growing.
 And once again he was disappointed."
 tile_id: AncientTome
 cost: 4